Ivenyang/cocos-docs/manual/framework/native/input/event_dispatcher/en.md

 **_eventDispatcher** is the property of the **Node**, you can use it manage the dispatch situation of all events of current node(such as scene, layer, sprite etc).

 *Note:* When using **listener1** again, `clone()` method is needed to create a new clone.
 Because when using `addEventListenerWithFixedPriority` or `addEventListenerWithFixedPriority` method, a registered mark will be added to current using event listener, so a listener can not be added serval times.
+One more thing you should keep in mind.
+If you add a fixed priority listener to a node, when the node is removed,you should also remove the listener manually.
+But the scene graph priority listener is different.
+It is binded to the node, when the node's destructor is called, the listener will be removed automatically.

 ### New touch mechanism